ArkadiusN/Experimental-Performance-Evaluation-of-DDS/README.md

 C:\Program Files\MicrosoftVisualStudio\2022\Community\VC\Tools\MSVC\14.37.32822\bin\Hostx64\x64
  ```

-As explained by the “Compilation” section [(Community Real-Time Innovations, 2022)](https://community.rti.com/static/documentation/perftest/current/compilation.html ) the “$\color{yellow}{build.bat}$” file in our directory was used to invoke the code generator, which has created the necessary code and makefiles (see Appendix C), which adhere to the architecture provided earlier.
+As explained by the “Compilation” section [(Community Real-Time Innovations, 2022)](https://community.rti.com/static/documentation/perftest/current/compilation.html ) the $\color{yellow}{build.bat}$ file in our directory was used to invoke the code generator, which has created the necessary code and makefiles (see Appendix C), which adhere to the architecture provided earlier.
 To elaborate, the script was utilized with supplementary arguments defining the specifics of the build, which were:

 ```bash
 -platform x64Win64VS2022 'Used to define the platform for which the script was going to compile